TGDivy/TGDivy/README.md

 ## 💬🌞

-> You are free, and that is why you are lost.  ~ Franz Kafka
+> If someone betrays you once, it's their fault; if they betray you twice, it's your fault. ~ Eleanor Roosevelt

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )